LGBTQ rights in Serbia: Principality of Serbia (1815–1882)

-In 1858, the Ottoman Empire, of which Serbia was nominally a vassal, legalized same-sex sexual intercourse.
+In 1858, the Ottoman Empire, of which Serbia was nominally a vassal, removed sodomy provisions from its penal code, although some scholars dispute the framing of this as a clear "decriminalization".

 However, the progressive reforms introduced by Prince Alexander Karađorđević and Prince Mihailo were overturned when Miloš Obrenović returned to power.
 In the first post-medieval Criminal Code of the Principality of Serbia, named "Kaznitelni zakon" (Penalty Act), adopted in 1860, sexual intercourse "against the order of nature" between males became punishable by from 6 months' to 4 years' imprisonment.
 Like in many other countries' legal documents of the time, lesbian sexuality was ignored and not mentioned.

 Kingdom of Yugoslavia (1918–1941)

-In 1918, Serbia became a part of the Kingdom of Yugoslavia.
+In 1918, Serbia became a part of the Kingdom of Serbs, Croats and Slovenes (renamed the Kingdom of Yugoslavia in 1929).
 At first, the new state effectively inherited the different laws that applied to the different territories that joined together (often contradictory).
 Eventually, the new Yugoslav Criminal Code of 1929 banned "lewdness against the order of nature" (anal intercourse) between both heterosexuals and homosexuals.